 Climate change and war deeply affect everyone.
 They make us feel powerless, discouraged, and hopeless.
 Survivors of war are left terrified.
 All of us become entangled in the vicious cycle of destruction and trauma.
 The emotional hurts of war are so big that we often become numb.
 Our numbness and confusion can make it hard to think well.
 It can be hard to see the connection between war and climate change and to build the unity we need to end them.

 We can heal from the traumas of war and climate change.
 We need to tell our stories connected to war and climate change.
 We need to become fierce allies to people who have been directly impacted by them.
 We need to reclaim our connection with all people and with the environment.
-As we fight to end all oppressions, stop war, and end climate crisis, an important step will be redirecting the resources spent on war to climate solutions.
+As we fight to end all oppressions, stop war, and end the climate emergency, an important step will be redirecting the massive resources spent on war to climate solutions.